Tinsae-Tadesse/devops-vagrant/README.md

 ├── index.html
 ├── Vagrantfile
 ```
-- Vagrantfile: Configuration file for the vagrant virtual machine
+- `Vagrantfile`: Configuration file for the vagrant virtual machine
-- provision.sh: Shell script to provision Apache2 and fetch your site content
+- `vagrant-scripts/provision.sh`: Shell script to provision Apache2 and fetch your site content

 ## 🌐 Accessing the Website